danielabar/meblog/src/markdown/save-monthly-expense-caution.md

 This book [Your Money or Your Life](https://amzn.to/2Q4UboX), completely changed how I view money.
 Never mind all the economists definitions like money is a "unit of account" or a "store of value".
 This book will teach you the only definition of money that matters in your life.

+Even if you love your job and could never imagine quitting, [Quit Like A Millionaire](https://amzn.to/3hu0xcQ) will teach you how to amass enough wealth to live life on your own terms.
+Equal parts entertaining and educational, this is one of the most enjoyable personal finance books I have read.

 Another book I really enjoyed is [The Psychology of Money: Timeless lessons on wealth, greed, and happiness](https://amzn.to/2Q7BIrT).
 In it you'll learn that being successful with money depends way more on how you behave than being a so-called financial expert.

 Looking for information on Canadian taxes?
 You might like this book: [The Grumpy Accountant: One Fed-Up Tax Pro's Practical Plan to Fix Canada's Senselessly Complicated Tax System](https://amzn.to/3aaj4qh).